 The common thread identified, in relation to chemical restraint, has hence become one of acceptance.

 Medicating people has become the ‘norm’ in way too many cases, and is encouraged by numerous aged care professionals.

-Even more concerning, is the so-called, convincing advice offered to informal caregivers within the home environment, in which they are misinformed into believing this is common practice.
+Even more concerning, is the so-called, convincing advice offered to informal care partners within the home environment, in which they are misinformed into believing this is common practice.

-Unfortunately, due to lack of support, advice and guidance, this creates ignorance, and therefore generates a status quo where the caregiver is influenced into medicating the person they care for.
+Unfortunately, due to lack of support, advice and guidance, this creates ignorance, and therefore generates a status quo where the care partner is influenced into medicating the person they care for.

 When medicating human beings for ‘being different’, becomes an acceptable and tolerable approach, and remains unquestioned, then we truly must look inside ourselves and challenge this process as the disrespectful, degrading, inhumane process that it truly has become.

-Therefore, sedatives, anti-psychotics or psychotropics, and anti-anxiety medications consistently utilised in the so called ‘management” of behavioural expression, demands serious consideration as to the undesirable and objectionable effects this creates.
+Therefore, sedatives, anti-psychotics or psychotropics, and anti-anxiety medications consistently utilised in the so called ‘management” of behavioural expression, demands serious consideration as to the undesirable and objectionable effects they create.